taking the LSAT

 About the Test Format and Testing Interface

-Since August 2023, the LSAT has been offered remotely and in test centers.
-When requesting accommodations, please consider the accommodations needed for both testing modalities.
+The vast majority of test takers have the option of testing remotely or in test centers.
+When requesting testing accommodations, please consider the accommodations needed for both testing modalities.
 Candidates will be able to select their preferred testing modality at the time of registration.
 However, certain accommodations are best administered in a remote modality while others are best administered in a test center modality.
 Because of this, certain accommodations may require you to take the test using a particular modality.

-Through the end of the 2023-2024 testing cycle, the LSAT will continue to have three scored sections — logical reasoning, analytical reasoning, and reading comprehension.
-Starting with the August 2024 administration, there will be a change to the three scored sections, which will include two sections of logical reasoning and one section of reading comprehension.
-Regardless of when you’re taking the test, the LSAT will include a fourth, unscored variable section.
-The inclusion of the fourth, unscored variable section allows us to validate new test questions for future use.
-The LSAT will continue to include a 10-minute intermission for all test takers between the second and third sections.
+Starting with the August 2024 administration, the three scored sections of the LSAT will include two sections of Logical Reasoning questions and one section of Reading Comprehension questions.
+(The LSAT will no longer include an Analytical Reasoning section.)
+The LSAT will continue to include a fourth, unscored variable section, which enables us to validate new test questions for future use.
+The LSAT will also continue to include a 10-minute intermission between the second and third sections for all test takers.

 For the online, live remote-proctored test, all LSAT takers will need to use their computer’s camera and microphone to set up the online, live remote-proctored session.
 All timing of the test will be implemented within the LawHub interface.